RohanAlexander/telling_stories/README.md

-# telling_stories
+# Telling Stories with Data

-Telling Stories with Data
+This is a book about foundational data skills, tentatively titled *Telling Stories With Data*.
+It was accepted for publication by CRC Press in May 2021.
+Much of the content is still in draft form, and I would appreciate comments, suggestions, or pull requests.